Eight Capital analysts David Talbot and Joseph Fars recently gave their four battery metals stocks to watch this year. INN looked into them.

 Nemaska Lithium is engaged in the exploration and development of hard rock lithium properties and the related processing of spodumene into lithium compounds.

 The company’s wholly owned Whabouchi spodumene mine project in Quebec, Canada, is estimated to be the second richest and largest lithium deposit in the world.
 The spodumene concentrate produced at the Whabouchi mine will be processed at the Shawinigan plant using a unique membrane electrolysis process for which the company holds several patents.

 “Work continues on this world-class, financially de-risked LiOH project under construction, while its spodumene con mine is fast-tracked towards production in the near-term,” Eight Capital noted.

 Neo Lithium is rapidly advancing its newly discovered Tres Quebradas (3Q) project — a high-grade lithium brine lake and salar complex in Latin America’s lithium triangle.

 The 3Q project is located in the province of Catamarca, the largest lithium-producing area in Argentina.
-The project covers approximately 35,000 ha and the salar complex within this area is approximately 160 km2.
+It covers approximately 35,000 hectares, and the salar complex within this area is approximately 160 square kilometers

-According to a PEA completed last year, 3Q is estimated to have an annual production rate of 35,000 tonnes lithium carbonate.
+According to a preliminary economic assessment completed last year, 3Q is estimated to have an annual production rate of 35,000 tonnes of lithium carbonate.
 That said, the company is looking to complete a prefeasibility study on the project by the end of the first quarter of 2019.

-Speaking about the company, Eight Capital analysts added, “[This is a] large, high purity brine led by veterans looking to deliver qualification samples in Q1/19.”
+Speaking about the company, Eight Capital explained, “(This is a) large, high purity brine led by veterans looking to deliver qualification samples in Q1/19.”

 4. Nouveau Monde Graphite (TSXV:NOU)